InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Experimental Results

+We validate the cross-embodiment feature of the system on two different physical robot platforms that are different in both camera placements and the number of degrees of freedom (DoF).
+The skill sets are named identically in the two platforms to allow direct transfer without retuning from the pre-trained model's output to action execution.
+In both robot setups, InteLiPlan is processed entirely onboard with a single NVIDIA GeForce RTX 2070, verifying onboard computing capability.
+We tested a pre-trained model on these platforms: \begin{itemize} \item \textit{Toyota Human Support Robot (HSR)}: 11-DoF robot.
+The vision module takes the signal from the Asus Xtion PRO Live stereo camera on the head of the robot. \item \textit{Anymal D-Unitree Z1 (Anytree)}: 12-DoF robot (where the Anymal D is simplified with a planar base).
+The vision module takes the signal from the RealSense D435 on the wrist of the end effector. \end{itemize}

-We validate the efficiency of the system on the physical HSR.
-We implemented 3 sets of experiments: \begin{itemize} \item \textit{No-failure task}: the robot is asked to complete a task by processing a high-level command.
-In this task, we guarantee that the object is within the observation and is reachable. \item \textit{1-step failure task}: we implement the planning failure from vision, where the targeted object is not within its observation, the robot is expected to report the failure to the user and replan upon guidance. \item \textit{Multi-step failure task}: the robot must detect failures and replan twice to be able to complete the task.
-Specifically, we implement the planning failure from vision first, then after the targeted object is found, it is out of reach and the robot should ask again to complete the task. \end{itemize}
+We implemented 3 sets of experiments, with 10 trials each: \begin{itemize} \item \textit{No-failure task}: the robot is asked to complete a task by processing a high-level command, and the objects are guaranteed to be within the observation and reachable. \item \textit{1-step failure task}: we implement the planning failure from vision, where the targeted object is not within its observation, the robot is expected to report the failure to the user and replan upon guidance. \item \textit{Multi-step failure task}: the robot must detect failures and replan twice to be able to complete the task.
+Specifically, we implement the failure from vision first, then after the targeted object is found, it is out of reach and the robot should ask again to complete the task. \end{itemize}

-The result demonstrates that by processing both vision and reachability capabilities, all planned action sequences can be executed with collision-free trajectories.
-Fig. \ref{fig:physicalhsr} and Fig. \ref{fig:physicalhsr_fail} showcase \textit{InteLiPlan} results in real-world settings, which includes tasks with and without failure recovery.
+Table \ref{tab:physical_success} recorded the success rates of InteLiPlan in generating the correct sequences of action upon the corresponding case.
+The success rates were also affected by the success of vision and feasibility modules, leading to the failed cases.
+The result demonstrates that, with one model, the planned action sequences generalize effectively across different embodiments without additional fine-tuning.
+Fig. \ref{fig:physicalhsr} and Fig. \ref{fig:physicalhsr_fail} showcase \textit{InteLiPlan} results in real-world settings, which include tasks with and without failure recovery.
 The multi-step failure verifies that our method enables autonomy with seamless end-user intervention.